 Frequently Asked Questions

 Becoming a Soberhero might not mean you have X-ray vision or you get to wear a cape.
-But not drinking does mean you’ll gain many heroic qualities and, most importantly, help to change the lives of people with cancer, who need your support now more than ever Read more…
+But not drinking does mean you’ll gain many heroic qualities and, most importantly, help to change the lives of people with cancer, who need your support now more than ever.
+Read more here.

-Government guidance permitting, yes!
-Giving up alcohol for the month (or however long you decide to do it!) doesn’t mean giving up going out if you can and having fun with friends.
-There are more great non-alcoholic brands and products available in pubs, bars, restaurants and shop than ever before.
-You could work through mocktail menus, discover the best pub grub or treat yourself to a fancy dessert (ssshhh…we won’t tell) – just think of the money and calories you’ll be saving by not drinking!
-Just remember that government guidance on coronavirus is constantly changing at the moment so if you are able to go out and socialise make sure you know the rules you need to follow to keep you and those around you safe.
-Click here for the latest guidance.
+Giving up alcohol for the month doesn’t mean giving up going out and having fun with friends.
+There are loads of great non-alcoholic brands and products available in pubs, bars, restaurants and shops.
+You could work through mocktail menus, discover the best pub grub or treat yourself to a fancy dessert (shh…we won’t tell) – just think of the money and calories you’ll be saving by not drinking!

 When you sign up via the Sober October site, your online giving page is set up under your personalised profile URL.

 Please note we are unable to link any other online giving pages (including Facebook donations) to your Sober October profile.

 First you will need to register to participate in the challenge.
 Once you have completed signing up, you will have your own Sober October fundraising page.
 You can then direct people to your unique page URL where they can make a donation through our secure payment gateway using a valid debit or credit card, Google Pay, or PayPal.